 You will only be released to the care of a responsible adult.
-All of these instructions must be clear to the adult who will monitor your health and support you, around the clock in the first 24 hours following surgery.
+All of these instructions must be clear to the adult who will monitor your health and support you, around the clock in your first days home from the hospital.

 Rest, but not bed rest: While rest is important in the early stages of healing, equally important is that you are ambulatory: meaning that you are walking under your own strength.
-Spend 10 minutes every 2 hours engaged in light walking indoors as your recover.
+Spend 10 minutes every 2 hours engaged in light walking indoors as you recover.